n1299cb/Impulcifer-Atmos/README.md

 the recording and output sampling rates differ.
 For example `--fs=44100`.

 #### Plotting Graphs
-Various graphs can be produced by providing `--plot` parameter to Impulcifer.
+Various graphs can be produced by providing `--plot` parameter to Earprint.
 These can be helpful in figuring out what went wrong if the produced BRIR doesn't sound right.
 Producing the plots will take some time.

 - **pre** plots are the unprocessed BRIR measurement